proof that you are special, but you have chosen to ignore it because

 follows the Bhakti path with Jesus as its consummation.

-Where are we trying to get to? - to a new understanding to higher
+Where are we trying to get to? - to a new understanding through a higher

 There is a scientific observation that is ignored by

-science and honoured by religion.
+science and recognised by religion.
 One faces the world from

 within, looking out.
 The approach of science has been to